To participate in E-school, the following requirements must be met:

 - Class A offenses:

 - All work submitted must be the student’s own work.
 If other resources are used, the student is required to cite sources.
 Cheating, plagiarism and other academic dishonesty are clearly a violation of this program’s policy.
-For more information, please reference Copyright and Plagiarism in the Online Student Resources section of the student handbook.
-These types of behaviors are monitored in E-School and with consequences determined by the individual instructor.
-Consequences may include a failing grade for the course.
+For more information, please reference Academic Integrity Violations in the Academic Integrity section of the E-School Student Parent Handbook.
+These types of behaviors are monitored in E-School and consequences are determined by the individual instructor which may include a failing grade for the course.

-- Cheating: Cheating is a false representation of a piece of work that you claim as ownership which includes (1) direct copying of another person’s work and taking credit for it, and/or (2) having someone else do your assignments and assessments and claiming it as your own.
+- Cheating: Cheating is a false representation of a piece of work that you claim as ownership which includes (1) direct copying of another person’s work and taking credit for it or allowing others to copy information from your work to take credit as their own, and/or (2) having someone else do your assignments and assessments and claiming it as your own.

 - Plagiarism: Direct copying from any media including books, texts, graphics, music, website content, etc. without the proper citation is a copyright infringement.

-Even though there is no physical classroom to go to, you are expected to "attend" your E-School class regularly throughout the session by logging into your course daily.
+Even though there is no physical classroom to go to, you are expected to "attend" your E-School class regularly throughout the session by logging into and working on your course daily for at least 1 - 2 hours at a time.
 When you log into your class, you should check your course announcements, messages, and actively engage in course work.
 This may include activities such as reading articles, viewing videos, and participating on discussion boards.
 Your instructor is able to track the dates and amount of time you have spent in the course working on activities.
-You are expected to log into your course at least once every day (1 - 2 hours at a time).
 Accelerated year courses and Advanced Placement courses may require you to spend more time in your course to complete activities.

 7. Drop Policy